pedro-abundio-wang/deep-learning/docs/blogs/namedentity.md

 ## **Recurrent Network Model**

 Now that we have figured out how to load our sentences and tags, let’s have a look at the Recurrent Neural Network model.
-As mentioned in the [previous](/blog/pytorch) post, we first define the components of our model, followed by its functional form.
+We first define the components of our model, followed by its functional form.
 Let’s have a look at the `__init__` function for our model that takes in `(batch_size, batch_max_len)` dimensional data:

 ```python
 import torch.nn as nn